Beryllium Electron Configuration and Orbital Diagram Model

 Electron configuration of beryllium in the excited state

 Atoms can jump from one orbital to another in an excited state.
-This is called quantum jump.
+This is called a quantum jump.
 The ground-state electron configuration of beryllium is 1s2 2s2.
+When the beryllium atom is excited, then the beryllium atom absorbs energy.
+As a result, an electron in the 2s orbital jumps to the 2px orbital.

 The p-subshell has three orbitals.
 The orbitals are px, py, and pz.
 We already know that each orbital can have a maximum of two electrons.
-Therefore, the electron configuration of beryllium(Be*) in excited state will be 1s2 2s1 2px1.
+Therefore, the electron configuration of beryllium(Be*) in an excited state will be 1s2 2s1 2px1.

 The valency of an element is determined by electron configuration in the excited state.
 Here, beryllium has two unpaired electrons.
 Therefore, the valency of beryllium is 2.

+After the electron configuration, the last shell of the beryllium atom has two electrons.
+Therefore, the valence electrons of beryllium are two.
 The elements that have 1, 2, or 3 electrons in the last shell donate the electrons in the last shell during bond formation.
 A beryllium atom donates two electrons of the last shell to turn into a beryllium ion(Be2+).

 Be – 2e– → Be2+

-Here, the electron configuration of beryllium ion(Be2+) is 1s2.
+Here, the electron configuration of the beryllium ion(Be2+) is 1s2.
 This electron configuration shows that the beryllium ion(Be2+) acquired the electron configuration of helium and it achieves a stable electron configuration.

 The last orbit of an element is the period of that element.
 The electron configuration of the beryllium atom shows that the last orbit of the beryllium atom is 2.
 So, the period of beryllium is 2.